Vergesst/demoMinecraftMod/README.md

 # demoMinecraftMod
-A simple Minecraft Mod depend on fabric
+A simple Minecraft Mod depend on fabric    0.15.11 minecraft 1.18.2